moliver28/research-handbook/content/handbook/product/ux/ux-research/research-prioritization/index.md

 ## About the Research Priority Calculator

-The [Research Priority Calculator](https://docs.google.com/spreadsheets/d/1sE-Eia73HnvavfwNMHTJdKrvIkNxP9N3xtzpd4JUalo/copy) (search Research Priority Calculator TEMPLATE in Google Drive to access) is a tool meant to provide recommendations on which research projects to prioritize and what level of support is needed from the UX Researcher.
+The [Research Priority Calculator](https://docs.google.com/spreadsheets/d/1RoT5YJ1g7mA09gMicKHobW54iykdqmB-3dYhhUqKjJ4/copy) (search [Template] UX Research Prioritization Calculator in Google Drive to access) is a tool meant to provide recommendations on which research projects to prioritize and what level of support is needed from the UX Researcher.
 The calculator takes into account the following areas.
 Each criteria receives a score according to the table below and then is summed and divided by 30 (total possible score):

 | Criteria  | Description| Score/Weight |
 | ------ | ------ | ------ |